kstandbridge/minesweeper_c/README.md

 - [x] feat: allow bomb number and grid size to be changed
 - [x] feat: allow player to win
 - [x] feat: show all bombs on lose
+- [x] feat: add bomb icon to application
+- [ ] feat: add bomb icon to buttons
 - [ ] feat: red button on bomb click
-- [ ] feat: add bomb icon to buttons
 - [ ] feat: add timer when game starts
 - [ ] feat: right click to flag as bomb
 - [ ] feat: color flag buttons green/red at end game